 Then take the Stagecoach 1A bus back to Moreton-in-Marsh railway station.
 The last bus departs from The Lygon Arms in Broadway at 18.10 and the journey takes 30 minutes.

-For day three (and beyond) of our Cotswold itinerary without a car from Moreton-in-Marsh, there are a number of different options you can choose from depending on what interests you.
+If you’re staying longer, there are several different options in our Cotswold itinerary without a car from Moreton-in-Marsh you can choose from depending on what interests you.
 Don’t forget to allow some time to explore Moreton itself, and visit the market if you’re there on a Tuesday.

 Option 1: More destinations by bus/train

-There are several other Cotswold towns and villages which you can visit by bus or train from Moreton as well as those included in day one and two.
+There are several other Cotswold towns and villages which you can visit by bus or train from Moreton as well as those included in days one to three.
 These can all easily be done in a day.

 The Stagecoach 1/2 bus connects Moreton with Blockley (which fans of TV series Father Brown might know as Kembleford) and Stratford-upon-Avon.
 You can also use it to visit Batsford Arboretum, Sezincote House, Bourton House Garden and Bourton-on-the-Hill (except Sundays).

-Or the train from Moreton runs to Kingham (though note the station is a 25-minute walk south of the village), Charlbury and the university city of Oxford, with services every day.
+There are also daily trains from Moreton to foodie favourite Kingham (though note the station is a 25-minute walk south of the village), Charlbury and the university city of Oxford.

-If you’re interested in visiting some of the gardens or smaller villages near Moreton-in-Marsh but don’t want to walk, another option is to use The Robin.
-This is a bookable, on-demand minibus service which runs 7am–7pm Monday to Saturday and can be booked up to two weeks ahead.
+If you’re interested in visiting gardens or smaller villages near Moreton-in-Marsh but don’t want to walk, another option is to use The Robin.
+This is a bookable, on-demand minibus service which runs from 7am–7pm Monday to Saturday and can be booked up to two weeks ahead.

 You can make bookings through their website, app and on the phone – find full details in our guide.
 And it costs a maximum of £3 one way (£2.50 for children), like a regular bus.